umerkay/fly/README.md

 - **Loading Screen**: Displays a loading screen before the simulation starts.
 - **Restart Button**: Restart the simulation from the beginning.

+## Why did I build it?

+For fun basically.
+It is a fun and experimental project designed to explore the basics of flight mechanics and user interaction in a 3D environment.
+It is intentionally simple.

+It started off with those Gemini 2.5 vibe coding posts from LinkedIn and videos on YouTube.
+I wanted to see what I could do.
+I did use AI a lot, mostly for boilerplate codes.
+But I spent excruciating hours on the flight mechanics and terrain generation.

+Really proud of the terrain generation.
+It uses Perlin and Fractal noise to generate realistic-looking terrains.
+All maps are generated procedurally, based on a seed, and are infinite.
+Every reasonable effort is made to make them look realistic and interesting (especially proud of the volcanic map).
+Every reasonable effort has also been made to make sure it runs on a potato.
+No, really.
+It has been performance optimized.
+Every decision step is taken to make sure of that.

+Special thanks to [The Coding Train](https://www.youtube.com/@TheCodingTrain) (for inspiration for terrain generation) and [Mentour Pilot](https://www.youtube.com/@MentourPilot) (for making me interested in aviation).

 ## How to Use

 1. **Start the Simulation**: